Circumvallate placenta: Epidemiology

-Research Directions
+Research

 The placenta plays a dominant role in being responsible for a variety of complications within pregnancy and labor.
 Placental pathological studies have significantly contributed to recent obstetric literature.
 Many studies have examined the clinical significance of patients with circumvallate placenta compared to patients with a normal placenta.
 They have revealed that incidences of preterm birth, oligohydramnios, placental abruption, low birth weight, and fetal death were present in significantly higher rates than when compared to control patients with normal placentas.
-Because circumvallate placenta is such a rare condition, it is difficult to gain significant evidence and data.

 A case study reported in 2020 observed the correlation between circumvallate placenta and the occurrence of obstetric complications such as battledore insertion.
 Battledore insertion, abnormal insertion of the umbilical cord into the placenta, occurs in about 7% of pregnancies and can also result in many of the same pregnancy complications as circumvallate placenta; intrauterine growth restriction, fetal distress, and fetal death.
 This abnormal insertion of the umbilical cord into the placenta can result in a loss of adequate blood flow to the developing fetus due to restriction.
 The fetus is unable to obtain normal amounts of required oxygen and nutrition through the placenta, and this can further cause other severe complications.

 In the study, a 22-year-old woman at 28 weeks and 2 days of gestation, presented for a routine third trimester screening.
 She was noted to have had 2 prior miscarriages at 17 and 20 weeks.
 A previous normal second trimester routine screening at 21 weeks of gestation did not identify any structural abnormalities within the placenta, decreased fetal size, or abnormally-appearing umbilical cord insertion.
 The patient also did not have any episodes of vaginal bleeding during the current pregnancy.